airportyh/chameleon-lang/README.md

 ## Todos

-* check for fun call arguments mismatch
-* and, or, and not operators
+* not operators
 * comments
+* operator precedence

 * implement binary trees
 * automatic ret instruct generated for LL if needed (when all paths already return for example), also return my error message instead of going through to LL
-* code blocks to have end pos info
 * error due to forgetting to alloc (and then dereferencing)
 * error handling - what if null pointer dereference segfault? stackoverflow (looks like this results in segfault anyway)
 * garbage collector
 * allow assigning to struct fields
+* code blocks to have end pos info
 * strings (maybe implemented in the language)
 * string literals
 * do some code challenges